 Data in each file in time spectrum of 60 seconds.
 Each person has multiple left side and right-side scans. we can work with each file and pick one of the files that has good signal value, or we can take average of each left side and right-side files and work on average files.
 We will go for two of this way and pick which one is worked best for our purpose.

 As our data is in time domain.
 One of the first task of this data to transform in frequency domain. in order to that we will use one of the well know approach if Fast Fourier transform (FFT).
 We will apply FFT on both each individual files and average files.
-We will find maximum domination frequency and Minimum dominating frequency.
-From the maximum dominating frequency, we will find out plausible high rate of heartbeat.
-From the Minimum dominating frequency, we will find out plausible low rate of heartbeat.

 As We know a person normal heartbeat rate is 50~150.
-We will start with this range and find a person is normal if the derived value of max and min heart rate is within this rate.
-In this way we want to level each person neck data.
+We will start with this range and retriev a person’s heartbeat is normal.

-When our leveling of data is done. we will use machine learning to classify data.
+When our leveling of data is done. we will find/learn more features in the time and frequency domains and then use machine learning to classify data for different identification purposes.

 Progress